-Special Remand Court is a high volume court that is intended to dispose of 200 or more cases per month, compared to the 40 cases per month in each of the post-indictment Superior trial courts.
-Cases are generally referred to the Special Remand Court directly from Central Judicial Processing or from the Adult Trial Unit, with some post-indictment downgrades.
-The swift and certain punishment meted out in the Special Remand Court is reflected in a custodial sentencing rate generally in excess of 60%.
+The Remand Court is a high-volume court and designed to dispose of 200 or more cases per month, compared to the 50 cases per month in each of the post-indictment trial courts.
+The majority of cases calendared in Remand Court are scheduled directly from Central Judicial Processing, where all defendants are initially arraigned.
+The swift and certain punishment meted out in the Remand Court is reflected in a custodial sentencing rate continually in excess of 70 percent.

 In 2016 the Remand Court handled 2,054 cases.
 Of that number 1,417 resulted in guilty pleas, 23 resulted in conditional discharge, six went to trial and the remaining 608 cases were resolved by dismissal.